ed-barberis/Channel-CCO-Workshop/docs/BUILD_STEPS_FOR_PREPARING_THE_WORKSHOP.md

 the Channel CCO Workshop project delivers a set of artifacts to automate the build, deployment, and configuration portion of these pre-workshop activities using open source tooling.

-Here is a diagram of the architecture when deployed to the AWS Cloud Platform:
+Here is a diagram of the deployment architecture when deployed to the AWS Cloud Platform:

 __Cisco Cloud Observability Workshop: Deployment on AWS__
 ![Deployment_on_AWS](./images/CCO-Workshop-Deployment-on-AWS.png)